This article is also available in Deutsch.

 I had to make the next batch!
 And yes, it was partly my fault that they were gone so quickly! 😊

-- 150 g Oreos - any cream-filled cookies can work here
+- Oreos - any cream-filled cookies can work here

-- 200 g Dark chocolate - the dark chocolate pairs very well with the Oreos.
+- Dark chocolate couverture - dark chocolate pairs very well with Oreos.
 If you opt for another cookie, make sure the chocolate complements the cookie well.

-- 1 teaspoon Vanilla essence - You can also use ground vanilla instead of vanilla essence.
+- Vanilla extract - You can also use ground vanilla instead of vanilla extract.
 For other cookies: gingerbread, caramel, and rum-essence would work nicely.

 Get your chocolate couverture at Prime Chocolate and save 10 % with the code ThankYouNora